Development of a rational route for vehicles. Calculation of logistics costs for transport

 Page 1

-To develop transportation routes, the following algorithm is used: a fully loaded vehicle is sent to the farthest consignee, unloads the ordered amount of cargo and then goes to the nearest second point, etc., until it is completely unloaded and returns back to the supplier.
+To develop transportation routes, the following algorithm is used: a fully loaded vehicle is sent to the furthest consignee, unloads the ordered amount of cargo and then travels to the nearest second point, etc., until it is completely unloaded and returns back to the supplier.

-After the formation of the route by exhaustive search, the shortest route bypassing the consignees included in this route is found.
+After the route is formed, the shortest route to bypass the consignees included in this route is found by exhaustive search.

-Of all the consignees, we select the point that is located farthest from the GOP - GPP No. 3.
-Then we select a consumer located not far from point No. 4, so as to rationally draw up a route - GPP No. 4.
+Of all the consignees, we select the point that is located farthest from the GOP - GBP No. 3.
+Then we select a consumer located near point No. 4, so as to rationally create a route - GPP No. 4.
 The distance between these points is 26 km.
-We unload 3 full containers at GPP # 3 (load 3 empty ones).
-Then the car goes to checkpoint # 4.
-There we unload 6 full containers (load 6 empty ones).
-Then we go to GPP No. 6.
-In it we unload 3 full containers (load 3 empty ones).
+In GPP No. 3 we unload 3 full containers (we load 3 empty ones).
+Then the car is sent to GBP No. 4.
+There we unload 6 full containers (we load 6 empty ones).
+Next we proceed to GBP No. 6.
+There we unload 3 full containers (we load 3 empty ones).
 The sum of the needs of these points coincides with the number of containers transported by the car.
 Then the car returns to the GOP (terminal).
-Route # 1 has been formed.
-All other routes are formed in the same way (Fig. 4)
+Route No. 1 has been formed.
+All other routes are formed similarly (Fig. 4)

-The technological process of the rolling stock operation along the distribution and assembly route No. 1 is as follows: the car leaves the vehicle at 7:52 am without load and, having passed zero mileage lн, arrives at the shipper (supplier).
-There, 12 containers with a total weight of 7.5 tons are loaded onto the arrived car with the help of a forklift.
-A fully loaded car goes to the farthest point No. 3 and unloads 3 containers there and immediately loads 3 empty containers.
-Then the car goes to the consignee No. 4, unloads 6 containers there and picks up 6 empty containers.
-Then the car goes to the consignee # 6, unloads 3 containers there and picks up 3 empty containers.
+The technological process of rolling stock operation along distribution and assembly route No. 1 is as follows: the vehicle leaves the ATP at 7:52 without cargo and, having traveled zero mileage ln, arrives at the shipper (supplier).
+There, 12 containers with a total weight of 7.5 tons are loaded onto the arriving vehicle using a forklift.
+The fully loaded vehicle goes to the farthest point No. 3 and unloads 3 containers there and immediately loads 3 empty containers.
+The vehicle then goes to consignee No. 4, unloads 6 containers there and picks up 6 empty containers.
+Next, the car goes to consignee No. 6, unloads 3 containers there and picks up 3 empty containers.
 Then it returns to the shipper with 6 empty containers.
-This technological process of transportation of goods can be repeated many times on this route, as well as on other routes.
+This technological process transportation of goods can be repeated many times on this, as well as on other routes.

 Route sections